Denmark–Germany border

+The Denmark–Germany border (Grænsen mellem Danmark og Tyskland; Grenze zwischen Dänemark und Deutschland) is a land and maritime border between the modern countries of Denmark and Germany.
+It includes one of Denmark's two land borders (the other being the border with Canada on Hans Island).
+The land border with Germany is 68 km long.

 History

-In the treaty of Heiligen year 811 the Eider was recognized as a border between Denmark and the Frankish Empire.
+In the treaty of Heiligen in 811, the Eider river was recognized as a border between Denmark and the Frankish Empire.
 As a swampy river, it formed a natural border.
-On the highest area near the watershed, it was dryer.
-The very old travel route Hærvejen went there, and a defense wall, Danevirke, was built there.
+In the highest area near the watershed, it was drier.
+The ancient travel route of Hærvejen went there, and a defense wall, Danevirke, was built there.
 Later the duchies of Schleswig and Holstein arose.
 Before 1864 Schleswig was a fiefdom of Denmark, while Holstein was a fief of the Holy Roman Empire (until 1806) and a member of the German Confederation (after 1815).
 Both territories were ruled by the Danish king in his additional role as Duke of Schleswig and Duke of Holstein (occasionally together with other Dukes, like the Gottorp Dukes).
-The border between the Danish fief of Schleswig and the German fief of Holstein still ran along the Eider, the boundary between the duchies and the Kingdom of Denmark ran along the Kongeåen and the southern boundary of the Danish monarchy (≈Helstaten) ran along the Elbe.
+The border between the Danish fief of Schleswig and the German fief of Holstein still ran along the Eider river, the boundary between the duchies and the Kingdom of Denmark ran along the Kongeå watercourse, and the southern boundary of the Danish monarchy (≈Helstaten) ran along the Elbe.

 In 1864, Schleswig-Holstein was conquered by Prussia, and so an international border was created between Denmark and Germany/Schleswig-Holstein.
 It went from a place at the coast 5 km south of Ribe, rounded Ribe on 5 km distance, then went eastbound just south of Vamdrup, and just north of Christiansfeld to the Baltic Sea.